 Why Choose Granite City Concrete Raising?

-Benefits of Using HMI Polyurethane Foam to Raise Concrete
+Benefits of Using Polyurethane Foam

 - Less invasive than other methods, it has little impact on your landscape, and because there’s no concrete or grout to splatter about, clean up is minimal.

 - Near-instant dry time means your concrete will be ready to use immediately!

 - Cosmetically appealing, it requires smaller and fewer holes in your concrete compared to other methods such as mudjacking, which go nearly undetected once we’re finished.